hooktstudios/gummy/README.md

 ## To-do's and Notes

-- Write decent README (usage, etc.)
+- Write decent README (options, public methods, etc.)
 - What's the browser support?
 - Minimal API
   - Allow update on gummy head/column when table content changes
-  - Have a way to remove the whole thing
 - Find a sane way to deal with table where cells are larger than headers
-- Deal with original elements classes when cloning
 - Test performance with huge tables and improve accordingly
 - Tests?
 - Get rid/minimize jQuery dependency (can we?)